 Netflix Inc. (NFLX:US) rose the most in almost three months after a Citigroup Inc. analyst said the video- subscription service has improved its customer satisfaction.

-The shares (NFLX) advanced 11 percent to $62.58 at the close in New York, for the biggest daily gain since July 5.
+The shares (NFLX:US) advanced 11 percent to $62.58 at the close in New York, for the biggest daily gain since July 5.
 The Los Gatos, California-based company’s stock has dropped 9.7 percent this year.